Salif Diao (Dutch footballer)

 Salif Diao-Jimenez (born 27 October 1990) is a Dutch footballer who plays for Dutch side VV Bolnes.

 His cousin, also called Salif Diao, was a professional footballer with Liverpool.

 Club career

-Diao made his professional debut for Eerste Divisie outfit FC Dordrecht in December 2010 against RBC.
+Diao played in the Stoke City youth academy and joined American side Austin Aztex in 2009.
+He made his professional debut however for Eerste Divisie outfit FC Dordrecht in December 2010 against RBC.
 He was loaned to FC Oss in January 2013.

-He left VV Capelle in summer 2015 for SV Bolnes.
+He left VV Capelle in summer 2015 for fellow amateur side SV Bolnes.

+Diao worked as a garbage man and parcel delivery driver when his professional playing career ended and opened a performance center in Capelle aan den IJssel in 2017.